sayue2019/dockerfile/README.md

 * `cd Dockerfile dir`
 * `docker build --no-cache -t imageName:tagName .`

+**WARNING:** If you are in China, please use the dockerfile under the cn folder.

 License
 -------
 Licensed under the Apache License, Version 2.0